Christopher DeMuth

-Christopher C. DeMuth (born August 5, 1946) is an American lawyer and a distinguished fellow at the Hudson Institute.
+Christopher C. DeMuth (born August 5, 1946) is an American lawyer and a distinguished fellow at the Hudson Institute, as well as director of the National Conservatism conference organized by the Edmund Burke Society.
 He was the president of the American Enterprise Institute (AEI), a conservative think tank, from 1986 to 2008.
 DeMuth is widely credited with reviving AEI's fortunes after its near-bankruptcy in 1986 and leading the institute to new levels of influence and growth.
 Before joining AEI, DeMuth worked on regulatory issues in the Ronald Reagan administration.

-Education and career
+Early life and education

+Christopher DeMuth was born on August 5, 1946, in Kenilworth, Illinois.
+He attended Lawrenceville School in Lawrence Township, New Jersey, where he graduated in 1964.
+He then attended Harvard College, graduating in 1968.

+Career

-DeMuth attended the Lawrenceville School, graduating in 1964.
-He graduated from Harvard College in 1968, after which he worked at the Nixon White House helping to draft speeches on environmentalism, affordable housing, and women's issues.
+After graduating from Harvard College, he worked in the White House during the Nixon administration, where he helped draft speeches on environmentalism, affordable housing, and women's issues.
 In his youth, he was a member of the politically moderate Ripon Society.
-After attending law school at the University of Chicago, he worked for law firm Sidley & Austin, the Consolidated Rail Corporation, and Harvard's Kennedy School of Government, where he taught that corporations cannot be racist because that would put them at a competitive disadvantage, if they were not hiring the best personnel regardless of race, and would therefore go out of business.
+After attending law school at the University of Chicago, he worked for law firm Sidley & Austin, the Consolidated Rail Corporation, and Harvard Kennedy School at Harvard University, where he taught that corporations should not be racist because that would put them at a competitive disadvantage if they were not hiring the best personnel regardless of race, and would therefore go out of business.

-When Reagan took office in 1981, DeMuth joined the administration as administrator for information and regulatory affairs at the Office of Management and Budget and executive director of the Presidential Task Force on Regulatory Relief.
+When Ronald Reagan took office in 1981, DeMuth joined the Reagan administration as administrator for information and regulatory affairs at the Office of Management and Budget and executive director of the Presidential Task Force on Regulatory Relief.
 He was known as Reagan's "deregulation czar."

-DeMuth later ran an economics consulting firm and edited and published AEI's Regulation magazine.
+DeMuth later ran an economics consulting firm and edited and published Regulation magazine, published by AEI.